pierrexyz/pybird/README.md

 ## Citation
 When using PyBird in a publication, please acknowledge the code by citing the following paper:
 * [arXiv:2003.07956](https://arxiv.org/abs/2003.07956): "Limits on wCDM from the EFTofLSS with the PyBird code", Guido d’Amico, Leonardo Senatore, Pierre Zhang

+The BibTeX entry for it is:

+@article{DAmico:2020kxu,
+      author         = "D'Amico, Guido and Senatore, Leonardo and Zhang, Pierre", title          = "{Limits on $w$CDM from the EFTofLSS with the PyBird code}",
+      year           = "2020",
+      eprint         = "2003.07956",
+      archivePrefix  = "arXiv",
+      primaryClass   = "astro-ph.CO",
+      SLACcitation   = "%%CITATION = ARXIV:2003.07956;%%"
+}